Wolf Pack welcomes new Mission Support Group commander

+Stepping into the role of ‘Falcon’, Hawkins spoke to the Airmen of the 8th MSG.

+“I believe in teamwork, and I see an amazing team in front of me,” said Hawkins.
+“A team that’s proven itself by working together to deliver both greatness on its own and to enable the rest of the Wolf Pack in their mission success.
+I’m humbled and excited to join the team.”

-U.S. Air Force Col. Joshua Hawkins, 8th Mission Support Group incoming commander, renders his first salute as commander during the 8th MSG change of command ceremony at Kunsan Air Base, Republic of Korea, June 21, 2024.
-As the 8th MSG commander, Hawkins is responsible for the leadership and management of five diverse squadrons that provide base communications, engineering, security, base defense, transportation, supply, personnel support, logistics readiness, education, food services, housing and recreation activities to over 2,700 active duty Airmen and Soldiers.
-(U.S. Air Force photo by Staff Sgt.
-Nicholas Ross)
+As 8th MSG commander, Hawkins is responsible for the leadership and management of five diverse squadrons that provide base communications, engineering, security, base defense, transportation, supply, personnel support, logistics readiness, education, food services, housing and recreation activities to over 2,700 active duty Airmen and Soldiers.

 |Date Taken: